SegiH/SegiTable/docs/README.md

 #### IsURLText
                     Required: No
                     Type: String
-                    Description: If provided, indicates the text that will be used to display the link
+                    Description: If provided, indicates the static text that will be used to display the link.
+Do not specify both  IsURLText and  IsURLDisplayTextColumn.
+Only specify one or the other.

 <a name="Required"></a>
 #### Required